CarmenPopoviciu/protractor-styleguide/README.md

 my work.
 Special thanks to [Andres](https://twitter.com/andresdom) for sharing his knowledge and contributing to this project.

-Last but not least, this project wouldn't mean anything without the support and help of the Angular community, which I care so much for. -`ღ´-
+Last but not least, this project wouldn't mean anything without the support and help of the Angular community.
+You are awesome! -`ღ´-

-## One final word...
-The MOST IMPORTANT THING
+## And one last thing....

-#useYourSuperPowersToDoGood
+\#useYourSuperPowersToDoGood

 ## Table of Contents